Java Collection Framework

 - An event handler class must implement the

-class fulfills its promise by refusing to compile unless theButtonEventHandler
+ButtonEventHandlerclass fulfills its promise by refusing to compile unless theButtonEventHandlerclass implements that method.1

 - An event handler class must implement the